geekcomputers/Python/README.md

 - `nslookup_check.py` - This very simple script opens the file `server_list.txt` and then does an nslookup for each one to check the DNS entry.

-- `osinfo.py` - Displays some information about the OS you are running this script on.
+- `osinfo.py` - Displays some information about the OS on which you are running this script.

-- `ping_servers.py` - This script will, depending on the arguments supplied, will ping the servers associated with that application group.
+- `ping_servers.py` - This script depending on the arguments supplied, will ping the servers associated with that application group.

 - `ping_subnet.py` - After supplying the first 3 octets it will scan the final range for available addresses.